Optimal Discrete Beamforming of RIS-Aided Wireless Communications: An Inner Product Maximization Approach: System model and problem formulation

-As mentioned earlier, the phase configuration is selected from a finite number of discrete values in practical implementations.
-For convenience, we denote by $u$ the discrete configuration set $\{0, \Omega, \ldots, (2^B-1) \Omega \}$, where $B$ is the phase quantization level and $\Omega=\frac{2 \pi}{2^B}$.
-Problem (\ref{P5}) may be rewritten as
+In practical implementations, the phase configuration is selected from a finite set of values.
+To facilitate this, we denote the discrete configuration set by $\mathcal{U} = \left\{ 0, \Omega, \ldots, (2^B-1) \Omega \right\}$, where $B$ represents the phase quantization level and $\Omega= 2 \pi / 2^B$.
+With this quantization scheme, the discrete beamforming optimization problem can be formulated as